Home

 CALIFORNIA INDIAN BIRD SINGING EDUCATION

-Yuman language singers, Sycuan Indian Reservation, Kumeyaay Community College (formerly DQ University at Sycuan), are pictured here in this photograph around a burning campfire learning and singing ageless traditional "bird songs" of their indigenous ancestors.
+CULTURAL RENAISSANCE: Yuman language singers (above), Sycuan Indian Reservation, Kumeyaay Community College (formerly DQ University at Sycuan), are pictured here in this photograph around a burning campfire learning and singing some of the timeless traditional "bird songs" of their indigenous ancestors.

 HOKAN LANGUAGE FAMILY GROUP: